NCAR/HPC-Docs/docs/getting-started/index.md

 ## About this page

-Once you are authorized to use NCAR compute and storage resources, and you have [an account](./accounts/index.md) and the [necessary software](../environment-and-software/index.md), you can follow the procedures described below to log in.
+Once you are authorized to use NSF NCAR compute and storage resources, and you have [an account](./accounts/index.md) and the [necessary software](../environment-and-software/index.md), you can follow the procedures described below to log in.

-These pages provide information on compiling your code, submitting jobs, and performing other common tasks on all NCAR resources unless otherwise noted:
+These pages provide information on compiling your code, submitting jobs, and performing other common tasks on all NSF NCAR resources unless otherwise noted:

 * Compiling Code on [Derecho](../compute-systems/derecho/compiling-code-on-derecho/index.md) or [Casper](../compute-systems/casper/compiling-code-on-casper/index.md)
 * Understanding and Customizing your [User and Software Environment](../environment-and-software/index.md )